Bill's Homemade Telescope Making Project

 (3) A homemade telescope mirror can be made with more accuracy and smoothness than the mass-produced, commercial mirrors available today.
 Unfortunately, the cost of mirror grinding kits and pyrex blanks has increased significantly in recent years to the point where any savings from making a mirror versus buying one are minimal at best.
 Yet, the larger the mirror you make the more money you can save when compared to buying a mirror already made.
 And before buying a kit, surf the internet (e.g., Ebay -- and search for "mirror blank") and you may find all the materials you need for a very low price.
 Also, I suggest making your grinding and polishing tools out of plaster (dental plaster is quite good), cement, or some other cheap material to save the cost of buying a glass one.

-(4) Most people start with a mirror 8 inches or less in diameter, gain some experience, and perhaps then go for a larger mirror.
+(4) Most people start their mirror making hobby with a mirror 8 inches or less in diameter, gain some experience, and perhaps then go for a larger mirror.
 While some beginners have made larger mirrors on their first try, I recommend starting small.
-Larger takes longer to complete and require more of your patience.
+Larger mirrors take longer to complete and require more of your patience.
 And if it has a fast focal ratio (<F/6), more complex polishing strokes requiring extra skill will be needed to figure the mirror.
 How long it takes to complete a mirror depends on numerous factors.
 I have read of an experienced ATM finishing a 6 inch mirror by hand in several days of hard work.
 Yet, most beginners take weeks to months getting their mirror completed.

 (7) Before moving onto the next grit size, carefully examine the surface of the mirror with a magnifying glass and the low angle reflection seen from a filament (clear, not frosted) light bulb, especially near the edge.
 Any uneven dulling or brightening of the reflection or uneven distribution of pits is an indication that the mirror needs more grinding.
 As for polishing, don't start testing/figuring the mirror until all the pits or haze on the mirror are polished away.
 A common mistake that beginners make is sending their mirror off to get aluminized when it's not fully polished.